 enterococci and Listeria monocytogenes.
 The one available fifth-generation cephalosporin, ceftaroline, is unique in that it represents the only beta-lactam with in vitro activity against methicillin-resistant S aureus.
 Unlike other beta-lactams, ceftaroline binds PBP2a, a penicillin binding protein encoded by the mecA gene in methicillin-resistant S aureus.
 The gram-negative spectrum of activity approximates that of ceftriaxone, thus it is inactive against P aeruginosa, Acinetobacter spp, and B fragilis.

 The intravenous third- and fourth-generation agents distribute into extracellular fluid and reach levels in the cerebrospinal fluid exceeding those needed to inhibit susceptible pathogens, particularly in the presence of inflamed meninges.
 At the present time, the cerebrospinal fluid penetration of ceftaroline is unknown and the drug has not been studied in the treatment of meningitis.
 The half-lives of these drugs are

 (see eTable 304.2).
 Ceftriaxone is eliminated primarily by biliary

 excretion, and no dosage adjustment is required in kidney disease.

 The other drugs are eliminated primarily by the kidney and thus

 require dosage adjustment in kidney disease.

-influenzae, and susceptible enteric gram-negative rods.
+influenzae, and enteric gram-negative rods.